Steve Jobs: A Book Review!

 by in Featured on Nov 13th, 2011

 Media.net is a contextual advertising platform like Google’s Adsense, but not really.
 As a blogger, I’m always interested in anything new that can compete with Google since Google is a monopoly.
-If you depend on Google too much for revenue or traffic, you will be screwed sooner or later.
+If you depend on Google too much for revenue or traffic, you will likely feel some pain sooner or later.

-In this post you’ll learn why Media.net still needs a lot of work to become a successful advertising platform.
+In this post you’ll learn why Media.net has great potential, but still needs work to become a successful advertising platform.
 You’ll also learn what not to do if you are trying to build momentum and a good reputation.

 THE PROS AND CONS FROM A PUBLISHER’S POINT OF VIEW Read More